-The Corporate Risk Division is responsible for the Corporate Risk Management Program which ensures that the significant risks identified by the organization, and confirmed and prioritized by City Council, are being addressed in a positive, systematic and productive way.
+The Corporate Risk Office is responsible for the Corporate Risk Management Program which ensures that the significant risks identified by the organization, and confirmed and prioritized by City Council, are being addressed in a positive, systematic and productive way.
 This includes helping departments assess the effectiveness of their current risk mitigation strategies and the need for additional or alternate actions.

 The City provides a wide range of programs and services that citizens rely on every day, and this diversity of activity creates an equally diverse and complex range of risks and opportunities.
 The Corporate Risk Infographic shows just some of the many areas where the City's risks exist.

-This division also oversees the internal audit function of the corporation by working with the contracted internal auditor in meeting the timelines and expectations of the internal audit plan.
+This Office also oversees the internal audit function of the corporation by working with the contracted internal auditor in meeting the timelines and expectations of the internal audit plan.
 Monitoring the implementation of audit recommendations is also a focus of this area.